simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 ![image](https://user-images.githubusercontent.com/954596/59164660-a0aefb00-8ad5-11e9-9950-1c80636c0229.png)

 Currently, this folder is empty.
 We need to scaffold the initial project that will go in here.
-Open the first project in the `Rainy-Day` folder. your scene should load right up as it you had left it.
-This time we will select a differnt menu option in the `Project` menu than before.
+Open the first project in the `Rainy-Day` folder. your scene should load right up as where you had left it.
+This time we will select a different menu option in the `Project` menu than before.

 ![image](https://user-images.githubusercontent.com/954596/59164670-dc49c500-8ad5-11e9-92ae-c19c760e7fdc.png)